Achieve B2B MD Doug Marshall explains how to create content marketing for training and edtech that will be valued by your buyers.

 Here are four considerations when putting together a content marketing programme for training, elearning, and edtech services.

-Prepare learning content that your audience will share on social media
+Prepare content marketing for training that your audience will share on social media

 Make your content so interesting and insightful that it will be shared on social media, using relevant hashtags and handles.